robes/adapt-policy-service/README.txt

 2. pip install web.py (requires sudo);
 3. downloading web.py, unpacking it, and either installing it (requires sudo) or setting your PYTHONPATH appropriately.

-Limitations:
+LIMITATIONS

 * It keeps state in memory only
 * It only supports stream allocations, but not rate allocations
 * The restful interface has changed a bit from the previous java version, but I think this is a simplification
 * It probably doesn't work exactly like it used to
 * It probably doesn't work exactly like it is supported to (!) and needs fixing based on feedback

-Configuration:
+CONFIGURATION

 * The only configuration parameters are some global variables at the top of the greedy.py file.
 * MAX_STREAMS = the maximum streams to allocate per-pairwise hosts
 * MIN_STREAMS = the minimum streams to allocate once the allocations are all given out
 * DEFAULT_STREAMS = the default streams to give to a new request, if available

+RUNNING

 Once you have web.py installed, you can:
 * run the service by entering: python greedy.py
 * stop it by hitting: ^C

+TESTING

-* learn how to use it and run examples by running bash scripts in the test/ subdirectory
+Learn how to use it and run examples by running bash scripts in the test/ subdirectory

-The whole service fits in one python file, greedy.py, of about 220+ lines of code (counting white spaces).